Chapman’s homer in 8th lifts A’s past Royals 3-2

 Alex Gordon doubled off Treinen with one out in the ninth and moved to third on a groundout before Drew Butera fouled out to Lucroy to end the game.

-Royals: Right fielder Jorge Soler was held out of the starting lineup for a second straight day after fouling a pitch off his foot Friday, although manager Ned Yost noted Soler is feeling better.
+Royals: RF Jorge Soler was held out of the starting lineup for a second straight day after fouling a pitch off his foot Friday, although Yost noted Soler is feeling better.

 Royals: Following a day off Monday, Kansas City returns home to host the Cincinnati Reds on Tuesday.
 RHP Ian Kennedy (1-6, 5.76 ERA) takes the hill for the Royals seeking to end an 11-start winless stretch.